- Physician Services

-The following chart provides an explanation of acute vs. sub-acute rehabilitation services to help determine what is best for your patient.
-Prior to admission at one of our hospitals, a Sheltering Arms nurse liaison or physician will assess your patient to ensure that he/she can benefit from intensive inpatient physical rehabilitation services and to arrange for the transition to Sheltering Arms if appropriate.
+This chart provides an explanation of acute vs. subacute rehabilitation services.
+These resources will help determine what is best for you or your loved one.
+Prior to admission at our inpatient rehabilitation hospital, Sheltering Arms Institute, one of our clinical referral liaisons or physicians will assess the patient to ensure that he/she can benefit from intensive inpatient physical rehabilitation services and to arrange for the transition to our hospital if appropriate.

 |Inpatient Rehabilitation Hospital*||Skilled Nursing Facility||Long Term Care Hospital||Home Health||Outpatient Rehabilitation**|

 |Length of Treatment||Average 10-18 days||Average 25 days||25 days or longer||Variable, based on treatment plan||Variable, based on needs|